markkurossi/mpc/README.md

 Listening for connections at :8080
 ```

-The _evaluator_'s input is 800000 and it is set to the circuit inputs `N2`.
-The evaluator is now waiting for garblers to connect to the TCP port `:8080`.
+The evaluator's input is 800000 and it is set to the circuit inputs
+`N2`.
+The evaluator is now waiting for garblers to connect to the TCP
+port `:8080`.

 Next, let's start the garbler: